owlbarn/tutorial/book/algodiff/README.md

 ```

 It's an implementation of `sin` operation.
-The `adj_fun` here can be understood as a placeholder for the adjoint value we don't know yet in the forward pass.
+The `adj_fun` here can be understood as a *placeholder* for the adjoint value we don't know yet in the forward pass.
 The `t` is a stack of intermediate nodes to be processed in the backward process.
 It says that, if I have the adjoint value `ca`, I can then get the new adjoint value of my parents `r`.
 This result, together with the original data `dr`, is pushed to the stack `t`.
 This stack is implemented in OCaml list.

-Let's look at the `mul` operation:
+Let's then look at the `mul` operation with two variables:

 ```ocaml env=algodiff_simple_impl_reverse
 let mul_ad dr1 dr2 =